vlasceanudan/IFC_Plan-de-situatie/README.md

 After launching the app you will be prompted to upload an IFC file.
 The interface lets you edit project metadata, beneficiary details, land registration fields and the site address.
 When you apply the changes, an updated IFC file becomes available for download.

 Large IFC files are converted to the lightweight **Fragments** format before visualization to keep the viewer responsive.
 The conversion relies on the included `convert_to_fragments.js` script and Node.
+If Node isn't present, the app falls back to client-side conversion which can be slower for big models.

 ## Demo